VanderpoelLiam/liamvanderpoel.com/content/reference/prompt-optimization-dspy/index.md

 study.optimize(objective, n_trials=num_trials)
 ```

-The [objective function](https://github.com/stanfordnlp/dspy/blob/main/dspy/teleprompt/mipro_optimizer_v2.py#L502) is the the average metric over all data in the training set i.e.
+The [objective function](https://github.com/stanfordnlp/dspy/blob/d751218678d7afc475bfde21572a27e1238b1127/dspy/teleprompt/mipro_optimizer_v2.py#L490) is the the average metric over all data in the training set (but we estimate this by computing it over a batch) i.e.

 \\[
 \frac{1}{|\mathcal{D}|} \sum_{(x, x') \in \mathcal{D}} \mu(\Phi_{\mathcal{V} \to S}(x), x')